Antimalarial medication: Chloroquine

-Chloroquine was, until recently, the most widely used anti-malarial.
+Developed in the 1930s, Chloroquine became one of the most widely used antimalarial medications throughout the 1960s and 1970s.
 It was the original prototype from which most methods of treatment are derived.
 It is also the least expensive, best tested and safest of all available drugs.
+Resistance to chloroquine was first documented in Thailand in 1957, before rapidly disseminating throughout southeast Asia.
 The emergence of drug-resistant parasitic strains is rapidly decreasing its effectiveness; however, it is still the first-line drug of choice in most sub-Saharan African countries.
 It is now suggested that it is used in combination with other antimalarial drugs to extend its effective usage.
 Popular drugs based on chloroquine phosphate (also called nivaquine) are Chloroquine FNA, Resochin and Dawaquin.

 Chloroquine is a 4-aminoquinolone compound with a complicated and still unclear mechanism of action.
 It is believed to reach high concentrations in the vacuoles of the parasite, which, due to its alkaline nature, raises the internal pH.
 It controls the conversion of toxic heme to hemozoin by inhibiting the biocrystallization of hemozoin, thus poisoning the parasite through excess levels of toxicity.
 Other potential mechanisms through which it may act include interfering with the biosynthesis of parasitic nucleic acids and the formation of a chloroquine-haem or chloroquine-DNA complex.
 The most significant level of activity found is against all forms of the schizonts (with the obvious exception of chloroquine-resistant P. falciparum and P. vivax strains) and the gametocytes of P. vivax, P. malariae, P. ovale as well as the immature gametocytes of P. falciparum.
 Chloroquine also has a significant anti-pyretic and anti-inflammatory effect when used to treat P. vivax infections, and thus it may still remain useful even when resistance is more widespread.
 According to a report on the Science and Development Network website's sub-Saharan Africa section, there is very little drug resistance among children infected with malaria on the island of Madagascar, but what drug resistance there is exists against chloroquinine.

 Children and adults should receive 25 mg of chloroquine per kg given over three days.
 A pharmacokinetically superior regime, recommended by the WHO, involves giving an initial dose of 10 mg/kg followed 6–8 hours later by 5 mg/kg, then 5 mg/kg on the following two days.
 For chemoprophylaxis: 5 mg/kg/week (single dose) or 10 mg/kg/week divided into six daily doses is advised.
 Chloroquine is only recommended as a prophylactic drug in regions only affected by P. vivax and sensitive P. falciparum strains.
 Chloroquine has been used in the treatment of malaria for many years and no abortifacient or teratogenic effects have been reported during this time; therefore, it is considered very safe to use during pregnancy.
 However, itching can occur at intolerable level and chloroquinine can be a provocation factor of psoriasis.